Hastings Pier: History

-The pier was opened on 5 August 1872 by the then Lord Warden of the Cinque Ports, Earl of Granville.
+The pier was authorised by the Hastings Pier Act 1867 (30 & 31 Vict. c. clxxxvii), and opened on 5 August 1872 by the then Lord Warden of the Cinque Ports, Earl of Granville.
 It was designed by Eugenius Birch, who also designed the West Pier, Brighton and Eastbourne Pier, both west of Hastings, and it is often seen as an innovative design considering the technical constraints of the late Victorian period.
 The pier was "constructed by a local company", while the contractors were the firm R Laidlaw & Son, Glasgow.
 600 guests sat down to lunch on the pier immediately following the opening ceremony, and included the local member of parliament Thomas Brassey and Egyptian princes.

 The original 2,000 seater pavilion was destroyed by fire in 1917.
 This was eventually replaced in 1922 and played host in the 1960s and the 1970s to notable artists such as The Rolling Stones, The Who, Jimi Hendrix, Genesis, Tom Jones, Ten Years After, and Pink Floyd.
 Pink Floyd founder Syd Barrett played his last show with the band here on 20 January 1968.

 In 1966 the Hastings Embroidery was displayed in the white domed structure for the 900th anniversary celebrations of the Battle of Hastings.

 During the 1930s, the pavilion extension buildings received an art deco facelift and a theatre rebuild.
 This was to be its prime era.
-More renovation followed its temporary closure during WWII and in 1966 it housed the Hastings Embroidery during the 900th anniversary celebrations of the Battle of Hastings.

 Like most piers on the south coast of England, Hastings Pier was closed during the Second World War due to concerns about it being used as a landing station for enemy craft.
 It also suffered minor bomb damage.

+More renovation followed its temporary closure during WWII and in 1966 it housed the Hastings Embroidery during the 900th anniversary celebrations of the Battle of Hastings.
+The Embroidery was housing in the specially built 'Triodome' which was initially intended as a one-year temporary structure.

 Hastings Pier became a Grade II listed building as a historic structure in 1976.
 From the 1980s onwards, ownership and management of Hastings Pier changed hands on a regular basis with erratic structural renovation input from its owners.
+The 'Triodome' was removed from Hastings Pier in 1986, nineteen years longer than it had been intended to remain for, and was rebuilt temporarily on Brighton Palace Pier as a replacement for the demolished Palace Pier Theatre, where it was intended to remain for five years.
+It remains on Brighton Palace Pier as of 2026.

 In 1990 it suffered considerable storm damage, requiring a £1 million refurbishment.
 In 1996 it was put up for sale, but the future of the pier was put in grave doubt as interested buyers were reluctant to invest due to the serious amount of capital needed to improve the unstable structural supports.
 Financial losses led to the appointment of liquidators Leonard Curtis who closed the pier in 1999.

 The pier was eventually sold in 2000 and reopened under new ownership in 2002.
 It was passed to Ravenclaw, an offshore enterprise in 2004.